AhmadrezaHamidi/swagger-annotation/README.md

 4. Rebuild your project to update the XML Comments file and navigate to the Swagger JSON endpoint.
 Note how the descriptions are mapped onto corresponding Swagger fields.

-_You can also provide Swagger Schema descriptions by annotating your API models and their properties with summary tags.
+_NOTE: You can also provide Swagger Schema descriptions by annotating your API models and their properties with summary tags.
 If you have multiple XML comments files (e.g. separate libraries for controllers and models), you can invoke the IncludeXmlComments method multiple times and they will all be merged into the outputted Swagger JSON._

 ### Provide Global API Metadata ###

-In addition to Paths, Operations and Responses, which Swashbuckle generates for you, Swagger also supports global metadata (see http://swagger.io/specification/#swaggerObject).
-For example, you can provide a full description for your API, termsOfService or even contact and licensing information:
+In addition to _Paths_, _Operations_ and _Responses_, which Swashbuckle generates for you, Swagger also supports global metadata (see http://swagger.io/specification/#swaggerObject).
+For example, you can provide a full description for your API, terms of service or even contact and licensing information:

 ```csharp
 c.SwaggerDoc("v1",